SniperOO7/Knife-Premium/README.md

 * **What this plugin have ?**
     - Knifes from danger zone (fists, spanner, hammer, axe)
+    - Limit for player (if player can use menu without limit or not)

 * **What full version of this plugin have ?**
     - Updates free